lainsce/yishu/po/README.md

 * Next, in the folder you've cloned this repo in, open a terminal and type: ```git checkout -b "Translation <language code>```
 * Then, type ```git add *```
-* Finally, ```git commit -m "Translated your app for <Language Name> && git push```, follow the instructions in the terminal if need be, then type your github username and password.
+* Finally, ```git commit -m "Translated your app for <Language Name>" && git push```, follow the instructions in the terminal if need be, then type your github username and password.

 And that's it!
 You've successfully translated Yishu for your language!